Overview

 Schwannomas most commonly occur alone.
 Occasionally some people have several of them in the arms, legs or body.
 This is a condition called schwannomatosis.

 A rare schwannoma near the brainstem, known as an acoustic neuroma, can cause trouble with balance or hearing.
 This type of tumor also is known as a vestibular schwannoma.
-It sometimes occurs in people with a condition called neurofibromatosis 2 (NF2).
+It sometimes occurs in people with a condition called NF2-related schwannomatosis.
 If acoustic neuromas aren't treated and they continue to grow, they can affect nearby nerves and press on the brainstem.

 -

 Neurofibroma.
 This common type of benign nerve tumor tends to form in the center of a nerve.
 A neurofibroma might arise from several nerve bundles and tends to cause mild symptoms.
-This tumor most commonly develops in people who have neurofibromatosis 1 (NF1).
-This is a genetic disorder that causes tumors to grow on nerves.
+A neurofibroma most commonly develops in people who have a genetic condition that causes tumors to grow on nerves.
+This condition is known as neurofibromatosis type 1 (NF1).

 - Perineurioma.
 This rare benign peripheral nerve tumor arises from perineurial cells, a type of cell that surrounds the peripheral nerve sheath.
 A perineurioma can form within a nerve, called an intraneural perineurioma.
-It may also form in soft next to a nerve, called an extraneural perineurioma.
+It also may form in soft tissue next to a nerve, called an extraneural perineurioma.
 An intraneural perineurioma happens most often in children and young adults.
-It typically causes gradually progressive weakness and loss of feeling in an arm or leg.
+It typically causes gradually progressive weakness in an arm or leg.

 - Lipoma.
 Slow-growing fat cells cause this benign, soft lump that usually appears under the skin on the neck, shoulders, back or arms.
 A lipoma near a nerve can squeeze it.
 Usually, though, a lipoma causes no pain or other problems.
-Your health care provider might want to monitor a lipoma through regular checkups.
+Your healthcare professional might want to monitor a lipoma through regular checkups.

 - Ganglion cyst.
 Some ganglion cysts come from an injury, but most have no known cause.
 They commonly form near joints, such as the wrist, and can cause pain and interfere with everyday activities.
-Some go away without treatment, but ganglion cysts that press neighboring nerves should be removed.
+Some go away without treatment, but ganglion cysts that press on or are in nerves need to be treated.

 Symptoms

-As the tumor grows, it may be more likely to cause symptoms, but even small tumors can sometimes cause symptoms.
-Symptoms depend on the location of the tumor and which tissues it affects.
+Symptoms depend on the location of the benign peripheral nerve tumor and the nerves and tissues it affects.
 Symptoms may include:

 Causes